+art I - Personal Data

-Joanne Wenzel Interim Executive Officer California State Board of Optometry formation subject to the Information Practices Act (Civil Code, Section 1798 et seq.).
-This formation will be used to generate a demographic profile of optometrists to aid in interpreting the sk and knowledge ratings that are requested in Parts II and III.
-Please choose only one answer nless more than one is requested. art I - Personal Data ○ Yes he information you provide here is voluntary and confidential.
-It will be treated as personal information subject to the Information Practices Act (Civil Code, Section 1798 et seq.).
-This information will be used to generate a demographic profile of optometrists to aid in interpreting the lask and knowledge ratings that are requested in Parts II and III.
-Please choose only one answer inless more than one is requested.
-1. Do you currently practice as a licensed optometrist in California? ○ No Yes ○ No
+formation subject to the Information formation will be used to generate a oluntary and confidential.
+It will be treated as personal Practices Act (Civil Code, Section 1798 et seq.).
+This demographic profile of optometrists to aid in interpreting the quested in Parts II and III.
+Please choose only one answer

+1. Do you currently practice as a licens sed optometrist in California?

+Yes

+○ No

-2.1 How would you classify the majority of your responsibilities as a licensed California optometrist?
+2. H low would you classify the majority of your responsibilities as a licensed California optometrist?

 0 Professional/patient-oriented

 0 Administrative/managerial

 Ö Educational/research-oriented

-3.1 For how many years have you worked as a licensed optometrist in California?
+3. F or how many years have you worked as a licensed optometrist in California?

-0 0-5 years
+U 0-5 years

 0 6-10 years

-Ö 11-20 years
+0 11-20 years

 U More than 20 years

-4.1 How many hours per week do you work as a licensed optometrist?
+4. H low many hours per week do you work as a licensed optometrist?

-Q 9 hours or fewer
+0 9 hours or fewer

 0 10-19 hours

 0 20-29 hours

 0 30-39 hours

 0 40-49 hours

 0 50 or more hours

-5.1 Where were you educated for your degree in optometry?
+5. V Where were you educated for your degree in optometry?

 0 In California

 0 In a state other than California

 0 Outside the U.S.; please specify country below

-Oth er (please specify)
+Othe er (please specify)

-sociate striner anager / Supervisor aff Optometrist onsultant esearcher flocator er diem ch choice below better describes the location of your primary work setting? anager / Supervisor aff Optometrist onsultant esearcher flocator er diem ch choice below better describes the location of your primary work setting? anager / Supervisor aff Optometrist: onsultant esearcher flucator er diem ch choice below better describes the location of your primary work setting? aff Optometrist Insultant Insultant Ideator In diem In chick below better describes the location of your primary work setting? esearcher locator er diem ch choice below better describes the location of your primary work setting? esearcher ducator er diem ch choice below better describes the location of your primary work setting? ocator or diem ch choice below better describes the location of your primary work setting? ch choice below better describes the location of your primary work setting? ch choice below better describes the location of your primary work setting? ban (50,000 people or more) aral (fewer than 50,000 people)
+Associate Partner Manager / Supervisor Staff Optometrist Consultant Researcher Educator Per diem 7.
+Which choice below better describes the location of your primary work setting?
+Urban (\$0,000 people or more) Rural (fewer than 50,000 people) Sole Owner / Principal nost nearly matches your job title?
+Partner Manager / Supervisor Staff Optometrist Consultant Researcher Educator Per diem 7.
+Which choice below better describes the location of your primary work setting?
+Urban (50,000 people or more) E Manager / Supervisor Staff Optometrist Consultant Researcher Educator Per diem 7.
+Which choice below better describes the location of your primary work setting?
+Urban (50,000 people or more) Staff Optometrist Consultant Researcher Educator Per diem 7.
+Which choice below better describes the location of your primary work setting?
+Urban (50,000 people or more) Partner Consultant Researcher Educator Per diem 7.
+Which choice below better describes the location of your primary work setting?
+Urban (50,000 people or more) Manager / Supervisor Researcher Educator Per diem 7.
+Which choice below better describes the location of your primary work setting?
+Urban (50,000 people or more) Staff Optometrist Educator Per diem 7.
+Which choice below better describes the location of your primary work setting?
+Urban (50,000 people or more) Consultant Per diem 7.
+Which choice below better describes the location of your primary work setting?
+Urban (50,000 people or more) Researcher 7.
+Which choice below better describes the location of your primary work setting?
+Urban (50,000 people or more) Educator Urban (50,000 people or more) Per diem Urban (50,000 people or more) 7.
+Which choice below v better describes the location of your primary work setting?
+Rural (fewer than 50,000 people) Urban (50,000 people e or more) Rural (fewer than 50,0 000 people)